 The dentist now has a clean and perfect environment for the root filling.

 The canals must be filled to stop bacteria re-growth and keep the tooth in the best possible condition.

 The gutta percha is shaped as thin cones.
-These are dipped in a calcium hydroxide glue (cement) to help seal very small gaps.
-The extra lengths of gutta prechar are then heated with special implemtns so that the gutta percha stops at the pulp chamber.
+These are dipped in a calcium hydroxide glue (cement) to help seal the very small gaps.
+Extra lengths of gutta precha are then heated with special implements so that the gutta percha stops at the pulp chamber.